Outlands in the Eighty Acres

-Outlands in the Eighty Acres, also known as Flanders Mansion is a 8,000-square-foot Tudor Revival house.
-It is significant as a work of architect Henry Higby Gutterson and for its innovative construction with light grey interlocking Precast concrete blocks.
-The mansion is preserved within the Mission Trail Nature Preserve in Carmel-by-the-Sea, California.
+Outlands in the Eighty Acres, also known as Flanders Mansion is an 8,000-square-foot Tudor Revival house.
+It is significant as a work of architect Henry Higby Gutterson, and for its innovative construction with light grey interlocking Precast concrete blocks.
+It is one of the earliest architect designed residences in Carmel-by-the-Sea, and the only known example of work by Gutterson in the region.
+It is located within the Mission Trail Nature Preserve in Carmel-by-the-Sea, California.
 It was listed on the National Register of Historic Places on March 23, 1989.